COMPASS PREP COURSE ONLINE SYLLABUS

 Test Taking Tips

 • Be well rested before you test.
-If you are hungry, eat something before you test.
+If you are hungry, eat something light before the test.

 • If you have children with you, return when you have a sitter.